Details

 - "I washed my clothes by hand a lot.
 We had laundry options on the boat and I think one hotel because we moved so frequently.
 Laundry was kind of pricey to folks, and I found hand washing to be fine.
 But I think just to let folks know to bring clothes that can handwash and dry well or at least a shirt or two that are specifically made to wick wetness and such.
 I brought one t-shirt from REI that was so brilliant for this trip, and I wore it a majority of the days, handwashing it each night!"

-- Don’t bring $1 and $5 bills for tips - the vendors say “$1 dollars pretty lady” but the currency exchanges won’t take the small currencies so it is useless to them.
-The currency exchange also won’t take US bills that have the slightest flaw in them (tears, pen marks, excessive wear, etc.) so if you bring US cash and want to exchange it instead of using the ATMs make sure you go to the bank in the US and get new bills.
+- The currency exchange won’t take US bills that have the slightest flaw in them (tears, pen marks, excessive wear, etc.), so if you bring US cash and want to exchange it instead of using the ATMs, make sure you go to the bank in the US and get new bills.

-- If the bill is 35 Egyptian pounds and you have a 50 and a 200 bill try the big bill first to see if they can break it and save the small stuff for water and bathrooms.
-Sometimes they can break it and other times they will ask for something smaller.
-If they don’t have the correct change they will give you what they can and keep the difference.
+- If the bill is 35 Egyptian pounds and you have a 50 and a 200 bill, try the big bill first to see if they can break it and save the small stuff for water and bathrooms.
+Sometimes they can provide change, but other times they will ask for something smaller.
+If they don’t have the correct change, they will give you what they can and keep the difference.

-- Many of us found our menstruation cycles were off.
-It can be hard to find feminine products outside of pharmacies, so bring enough supplies regardless of where the trip falls in your cycle.
+- It can be hard to find feminine products outside of pharmacies, so bring enough supplies regardless of where the trip falls in your cycle.